tulip-control/dd/doc.md

 fail, because automated reference counting makes it impossible.

-If the assertion fails, then the exception is ignored and a message is printed instead, and Python continues execution (see also the Cython documentation of [`__dealloc__`](
+If the assertion fails, then the exception is ignored and a message is printed instead, and Python continues execution (read also the Cython documentation of [`__dealloc__`](
     https://cython.readthedocs.io/en/latest/src/userguide/special_methods.html#finalization-method-dealloc),
 the Python documentation of